 Have Lunch At Lonja Del Barranco Market

-Now that you’ve explored the major landmarks and museums, it’s time to treat yourself with a feast.
+Now that you’ve explored the major landmarks and museums, it’s time to treat yourself to a feast.
 Mercado Lonja Del Barranco is a two-floor gourmet food market where even the pickiest eater can satisfy their hunger.

 Check Out Plaza de Toros